 Alessandra Ambrosio told us why Clé de Peau’s splurge-worthy concealer is the only one that's earned a permanent place in her makeup bag.
 It's all about the texture.
 This creamy concealer offers adequate coverage while moisturizing your skin as you apply and throughout the day.
 It brightens, softens, and gives that oh so coveted airbrush effect.

 Gigi Hadid doesn't have to pay for products all that often, we assume.
 But one item she consciously spends her own money on is luxe lip balm.
-"Chanel Hydra Beauty ($50) is my all-time favorite lip moisturizer," Hadid told us in an exclusive interview.
+"Chanel Hydra Beauty is my all-time favorite lip moisturizer," Hadid told us.
 "I just love how thick it is.
 I love the smell.
 It's the one beauty thing that I spend money on."

 Julie Ann Luna